kube-logging/kube-logging.github.io/docs/headless/component-overview.md

 You can define `outputs` (destinations where you want to send your log messages, for example, Elasticsearch, or an Amazon S3 bucket), and `flows` that use filters and selectors to route log messages to the appropriate outputs.
-You can also define cluster-wide outputs and flows, for example, to use a centralized output that namespaced users cannot modify.
+You can also define cluster-wide outputs and flows, for example, to use a centralized output that namespaced users can reference but cannot modify.

 You can configure the Logging operator using the following Custom Resource Definitions.